Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 "**Route Instructions**": highlight route and see routing instructions.

-"**Reset Route**" removes the calculated pathway and returns to waypoints linked by straigt lines of flight.
+"**Reset Route**" removes the calculated pathway and returns to waypoints linked by straight lines of flight.

 "**Calculate**" restores the calculated pathway or recalculates it according to your (maybe changed) routing preferences.